plr108-zz/news-data-logs-analysis/README.md

 2. vagrant ssh
 3. cd /vagrant

+### Installing the Database
+The news database also must be installed in the same directory as this repository.
+A zip file containing the database is available [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+Unzip the database (newsdata.sql file).
+Navigate to the folder containing the database (and this repository) and run `psql -d news -f newsdata.sql` to run PostgreSQL and initialize the database.

 ### Required Database Views
 Several database views must be created prior to running the reporting tool.
-After starting the virtual machine, navigate to the folder containing this repository (and the news database) and run `psql news` to access the database.
-Enter the following commands to create the required views:
+Enter the following SQL statements in PostgreSQL to create the required views:

 `CREATE VIEW responses AS
 SELECT status, COUNT(*) AS responses, DATE_TRUNC('day', time) AS date